Invariant Forms in Hybrid and Impact Systems and a Taming of Zeno: Preliminaries

 This subsection is devoted to defining notation and presenting our version of a hybrid system and, as such, we will not be concerned with the minutia of defining the solution concept for hybrid systems.
 For more details on foundations of hybrid systems, see e.g. \cite{hdsgoebe,haddad2006}.

 A hybrid dynamical system is a dynamical system that experiences both continuous and discrete transitions.
 There exist many different, nonequivalent, ways to formalize this idea.
 However, as we are concerned with modeling impact mechanics as hybrid systems, we will use the following definition for a hybrid system which depends on four pieces of data \cite{brogliato2016,fslip,haddad2006,MoGr2005}.
-Throughout, smooth will mean $C^\infty$ (although most results can be relaxed to $C^1$). \begin{definition} A hybrid dynamical system (HDS) is a 4-tuple, $\mathcal{H} = (M,S,X,\Delta)$, such that \begin{enumerate} \item[(H.1)] $M$ is a smooth (finite-dimensional) manifold, \item[(H.2)] $S\subset M$ is a smooth embedded submanifold with co-dimension 1, \item[(H.3)] $X:M\to TM$ is a smooth vector field, \item[(H.4)] $\Delta:S\to M$ is a smooth map, and \item[(H.5)] $S\cap\Delta(S)=\emptyset$ and $\overline{S}\cap\overline{\Delta(S)}$ has co-dimension at least 2. \end{enumerate} \end{definition} The manifold $M$ is called the state-space, $S$ the impact surface, $X$ the continuous dynamics, and $\Delta$ the impact map, discrete dynamics, or the reset map. \begin{remark} The axiom (H.5) is in place to disallow \textit{beating}.
-Beating is when multiple impacts happen instantaneously.
-This will also come in useful in \S\ref{sec:Zeno} where we prove that if there exists a smooth invariant volume, then Zeno solutions almost never happen. \end{remark} The hybrid dynamics can be informally described as
+Throughout, smooth will mean $C^\infty$ (although most results can be relaxed to $C^1$). \begin{definition} A hybrid dynamical system (HDS) is a 4-tuple, $\mathcal{H} = (M,S,X,\Delta)$, such that \begin{enumerate} \item[(H.1)] $M$ is a smooth (finite-dimensional) manifold, \item[(H.2)] $S\subset M$ is a smooth embedded submanifold with co-dimension 1, \item[(H.3)] $X:M\to TM$ is a smooth vector field, \item[(H.4)] $\Delta:S\to M$ is a smooth map {whose image is an embedded submanifold}, and \item[(H.5)] $S\cap\Delta(S)=\emptyset$ and $\overline{S}\cap\overline{\Delta(S)}$ has co-dimension at least 2. \end{enumerate} \end{definition} The manifold $M$ is called the state-space, $S$ the impact surface, $X$ the continuous dynamics, and $\Delta$ the impact map, discrete dynamics, or the reset map. {There are no assumptions on the rank of $\Delta$.} \begin{remark} The axiom (H.5) is in place to disallow \textit{beating}.
+Beating is when {repeated resets} happen instantaneously{; this phenomenon will be ignored in this work as it is a detriment to differentiability, particularly this assumption is critical to Theorem \ref{thm:hybrid_smooth}.} {It is important to point out that beating is not when multiple (different) impacts occur simultaneously, e.g. multi-legged walking when multiple legs strike the ground simultaneously.
+In this case $S$ would fail to be differentiable and violates (H.2).} This {axiom} will also come in useful in \S\ref{sec:Zeno} where we prove that if there exists a smooth invariant volume, then Zeno solutions almost never happen. \end{remark} The hybrid dynamics can be informally described as

 That is, the dynamics follow the continuous dynamics $\dot{x}=X(x)$ away from $S$ and get reinitialized by $\Delta$ when the set $S$ is reached.